Acorns are extremely nutritious and readily available to most of us, making them a healthful and convenient addition to many recipes.

 How to Leach Tannin from Acorns

-- Boil shelled raw acorns until the water is the color of strong tea.
+- Start two pots of water boiling.
+Drop shelled raw acorns into one pot, and boil until the water is the color of strong tea.

-- Repeat step 1 until the water boils clear.
-This step may take an hour or more, depending on the variety of acorn.
+- Repeat the process without interruption (do not let the acorns cool) until the water boils clear.
+This may take an hour or more, depending on the variety of acorn.

 How to Grind Acorns for Cooking